johnno1962/injectionforxcode/README.md

 On OS X remember to have your entitlements include "Allow outgoing connections".

-### Note: Using Injection with Xcode 5
+### Using Injection with Xcode 5

-You must rebuild the plugin with ARC enabled for it to work with Xcode 5 or you will experience random crashes as Xcode no longer uses garbage collection.
+The plugin must be rebuilt with ARC enabled for it to work with Xcode 5 or you will experience random crashes as Xcode no longer uses garbage collection.
 You will also need the new property "DVTPlugInCompatibilityUUIDs" in it's Info.plist.
-So I have created a separate project file "InjectionXcode5.xcodeproj" and Info5.plist.
-This creates a separate plugin so it can be used safely on both Xcode 4 or 5.
+I have created a completely separate project file "InjectionXcode5.xcodeproj" and Info5.plist for this so it can be used safely on both Xcode 4 or 5.

 ## JetBrains AppCode IDE Support